Is your toddler or preschooler scared of the water? This tip for your own pool will help your little one feel more safe in the water.

 He just screamed bloody murder until he got back to the pool steps.

-So, in an effort to get him talking about the pool instead of screaming at the top of his lungs, I used my Love and Logic® training…
+I wanted my son to talk about the pool instead of screaming at the top of his lungs.

-- I empathized with a short, truthful phrase.
+- Then, I empathized with a short, truthful phrase.

 “Oh man, you’re so scared of the pool,” I said.